alex031029/LeetCode/interviews/Huawei/README.md

 ## Q1

-For all prime numbers in the range [low, high), we calculate the sum of the units digits and the tens digitt.
+For all prime numbers in the range `[low, high)`, we calculate the sum of the units digit and the tens digit, respectively.
 Output the smaller one。

 Example: